jaumzera/ModeloFantoche/README.md

 # ModeloFantoche
-Modelo do Fantoche do mestradod sobre redes neurais.
+Modelo do Fantoche do mestrado sobre redes neurais.